 The Capital One VentureOne is an elite $0 annual fee credit card due to its ample rewards.
-It gives 20,000 miles bonus when you spend $500 in your first 3 months.
-And you get 1.25 miles per $1 on all purchases.
-Capital One VentureOne comes with an intro APR of 0% for 12 months on purchases and its regular APR is 15.49% - 25.49% (V).
+It gives 20,000 miles for spending $500 in the first 3 months.
+Plus, you get 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 1.25 miles per $1 on all other purchases.
+Capital One VentureOne comes with intro APRs of 0% for 15 months on purchases and balance transfers.
+Its regular APR is 15.24% - 25.24% (V) and the balance transfer fee is 3%.
 Good credit is required.

-This is an elite $0 annual fee credit card because it gives one of the highest cash back rates on the market for all purchases: 2% cash back when you pay at least the minimum due on time.
+The Citi Double Cash Card is an elite $0 annual fee credit card because it gives one of the highest cash back rates on the market for all purchases: 2% cash back when you pay at least the minimum due on time.
 And there’s a 0% for 18 months intro APR for balance transfers.
-There is a balance transfer fee of 3% (min $5).
-This card’s regular APR is 13.99% - 23.99% (V).
+There is a 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer.
+This card’s regular APR is 14.74% - 24.74% (V).
 Good credit is required.

 The Amex EveryDay card is elite because of its 0% intro APR for 15 months on purchases.
-Amex EveryDay® Credit Card’s regular APR is 12.99% - 23.99% (V).
-You get 2 points / $1 at U.S. supermarkets, on up to $6,000 per year and 1 point / $1 on all other purchases.
-Using your card 20 times in a month gets you 20% more points.
-There’s also a 10,000 points bonus when you spend $1,000 in your first 3 months.
+Amex EveryDay’s regular APR is 13.74% - 24.74% (V).
+You can earn 2 points per $1 spent on travel booked through amextravel.com and at supermarkets (up to $6,000 per year), and 1 point per $1 spent on all other purchases.
+Using your card 20 times in a month earns you 20% more points.
+There’s also a welcome bonus of 10,000 points after spending $2,000 in the first 6 months.
 Good credit is required.

 At the end of the day, elite and no annual fee are not always synonymous when it comes to credit cards.
 Cards with annual fees tend to offer more rewards and benefits.
 Generally, the higher the annual fee, the more rewards you get.
 Some of the most elite credit cards with fees include the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card.